Pranayama

 Precautions

-Pranayama should be practiced at a place that is free from dust, pollutants, and smoke.
+Pranayama should be practiced in a place free from dust, pollutants, and smoke.
 The sitting ground should be flat and smooth.
 The suitable time for performing pranayama is early in the morning on an empty stomach.
 To have the proper benefits, one should practice pranayama regularly.
 Pranayama facilitates better blood circulation in the body when it is done after a bath.
-One should ensure that breathing should be through the nose and it should be slow and rhythmic.
-During pranayama, eyes should be closed to control the mind and body.
+One should ensure that breathing is slow and rhythmic through the nose.
+During pranayama, the eyes should be closed to control the mind and body.

 Benefits of Pranayama

-At the anatomical level, these specific breathing techniques aim to improve the strength of the diaphragm and the capacity of the lungs to improve the efficiency of the respiratory system, assisting to increase fitness and to increase the amount of oxygen entering the blood stream per breath.
+At the anatomical level, these specific breathing techniques aim to improve the strength of the diaphragm and the capacity of the lungs to improve the respiratory system’s efficiency.
+This will assist in increasing fitness and the amount of oxygen entering the bloodstream per breath.
 This oxygen helps to provide essential energy for muscle and brain function.

 Increase concentration, creativity, and cognitive brain functions.